-Wilkins bites his lower lip, staring at the hoop as his NBA-long legs are exposed by tiny shorts.
+Wilkins bites his lower lip, staring at the hoop as tiny shorts expose his NBA-long legs.
 He rocks the red-and-white Hawks jerseys that the modern team has re-embraced.

 Most Valuable Dominique Wilkins Rookie Cards

-The most expensive Dominique Wilkins rookie card is the 1986 Fleer Basketball RC #121 while the Fleer Sticker and Star are fairly close in value.
+The most expensive Dominique Wilkins rookie card is the 1986 Fleer Basketball RC #121, while the Fleer Sticker and Star are pretty close in value.

 When it comes to Dominique Wilkins’ rookie cards, one term comes to mind: value.

-Like many NBA players from his era, Wilkins may suffer from the fact that so many other NBA legends made their debut around the same time as he did.
+Like many NBA players from his era, Wilkins may suffer because so many other NBA legends made their debut around the same time as he did.

 The 1986 Fleer Basketball set alone shows how loaded Wilkins’ era was, as it’s headlined by a guy you might’ve heard of—Michael Jordan.

-Still, we can’t help but feel that Wilkins’ large stature in NBA circles provides a strong price floor.
+Still, we cannot help but feel that Wilkins’ large stature in the NBA circles provides a firm price floor.
 And, considering that his rookie cards remain attainable for a few paychecks, they may prove to be high-value investments.